open-forest-observatory/segmentation_utils/README.md

 If you are using a rosbag, one option is to use [my script](https://github.com/russelldj/DVC_ROS_datastore_scripts/blob/main/saving/images.py) which saves the timestamp and can geotag the images.
 Another is to use ROS's [`image_view` `image_saver`](http://wiki.ros.org/image_view).

 Once you've obtained the data you can upload it to the platform of your choice for annotation.
 I'm using [VIAME](https://www.viametoolkit.org/) because it is free and open source.
 Furthermore, it has the capability to support active learning, which could be helpful later on.
 Labeling instructions can be found [here](https://docs.google.com/document/d/1bL3ECZmOwxqOrioqozR8EOY3NXcBvjb2PZbexVHa_Hk/edit?usp=sharing).

+Download the data from VIAME using the CSV export functionality.
+Now run `python dev/dataset_creation/viame_to_cityscapes.py --image-folder <image folder> --annotation-file <annotation file> --output-folder <output folder>`.

+Now compute the mean and standard diviation of your dataset using `python dev/dataset_creation/compute_summary_statistics.py --image-dir <image dir>`

+Create a copy of the `configs/\_base\_/datasets/safeforest_2023.py` config.
+Update the path to your dataset using the `<output folder>` provided to `viame_to_cityscapes.py` and the mean and std computed by `compute_summary_statistics.py`

+Now you can train using this config in mmsegmentation.